tum-ens/urbs/doc/implementdoc/param-tech.rst

 to be entered in the spreadsheet corresponding to the support timeframe.
 The related section for this parameter in the spreadsheet can be found under the "SupIm" sheet.
-Here each row represents another timestep :math:`t` and each column represent a commodity tuple :math:`c_{vq}`.
+Here each row represents another timestep :math:`t` and each column represent a commodity tuple :math:`c_{yvq}`.
 Rows are named after the timestep number :math:`n` of timesteps :math:`t_n`.
-Columns are named after the combination of site name :math:`v` and commodity name :math:`c`, in this respective order and separated by a period(.).
+Columns are named after the combination of site name :math:`v` and commodity name :math:`c`, respectively and separated by a period(.).
 For example (Mid.Elec) represents the commodity Elec in site Mid.
-Commodity Type :math:`q` is omitted in column declarations, because every commodity of this parameter has to be from commodity type `SupIm` in any case.
+Commodity type :math:`q` is omitted in column declarations, because every commodity of this parameter has to be from commodity type `SupIm` in any case.